aruba/central-python-workflows/device-onboarding/README.md

 pip install -r requirements.txt
 ```

-This workflow is tested on the `pycentral` SDK.
+This workflow is tested on the `pycentral` SDK version `2.0a8`.
 Please check compatibility before executing on older/newer versions as there may be changes.

 ## Configuration